 5. Decorate minimally: I chose to install a floating shelf to display my favorite art prints.
 I also hung a few hats and added a few “prop” type items to the top of the fauxdenza.

 6. Create a space for exploration: I personally love a real life moodboard to tack my ideas and inspiration to.
-In this room I used an old door (stained dark).
+In this room, I used an old door (stained dark).
+Don’t forget other aspects of your home such as insulation in order to increase its comfort level.

 7. Invest in high quality furniture pieces: If you work from home, these are the pieces you are going to be interacting with all the time.
 I bought a vintage desk I’ve been drooling over forever, and recently added a butterfly chair from The Citizenry for some much needed oomph.